-Rule 19207.
+Rule 14.
 Privilege Holder Defined.

 - (a) Competent Adults.
 Every competent adult may exercise and/or waive his or her own privilege. - (b) Children and/or Incompetent Person.
 The privilege holder designated by the court in accordance with applicable law may exercise and/or waive the privilege of a child or incompetent person.
-The privilege holder designated by the court in accordance with law may be the incompetent person and/or child himself or herself.

-Rule 21018.
+Rule 15.
 Waiver of Privilege.

 - (a) Waiver via Release.
 Persons wishing to waive privilege must execute a written release.
-While other forms of waiver may be utilized, Form 1 attached as an appendix to these rules is an approved form for waiver. - (b) Waiver Limitations.
+While other forms of waiver may be utilized, Form 1 is an approved form for waiver. - (b) Waiver Limitations.
 If a privilege holder executes a waiver or limited waiver authorizing certain parties to access privileged information, other parties seeking the privileged information must seek the privileged information from the privilege holder or the court, not the party authorized to access it through the waiver or limited waiver.

-Rule 1922.
+Rule 16.
 Duty to Confer.